 - Exhibit four decorated cookies, using a minimum of five Level 2 techniques.
 Exhibit may use cookies OR cookie forms. - Exhibit four decorated cupcakes, using a minimum of five Level 2 techniques.
 Exhibit may use cupcakes OR cupcake forms. - Exhibit a single layer or two-layer cakes, using a minimum of five Level 2 techniques.
-Exhibit may use cake OR cake form.
+Exhibit may use cake OR cake forms.

-Visual Arts Food Decorating Advanced (SF 50334)
+Visual Arts Food/Cake Decorating Advanced (SF 50334)

-Exhibit a decorated, stacked and/or tiered cake, using a minimum of four Level 3 techniques.
-Exhibit may use cake OR cake form.
+• Exhibit a decorated, stacked or multi-layer cake; or a tiered cake, using a minimum of four Level 3 techniques.
+Exhibit may use cake OR cake forms.

-Visual Arts Food Decorating Master (SF 50335)
+Visual Arts Food/Cake Decorating Master (SF 50335)

 Exhibit to include a one-page written description of your project, including goals, plans, accomplishments, and evaluation of results.
 Include up to four pictures of your accomplishments AND exhibit an original design decorated cake using more than five techniques.
-Exhibit may use cake OR cake form.
+Exhibit may use cake OR cake forms.

-Visual Arts Chalk/Carbon/Pigment: Enter the division based on the type of material on which the art was created.
-Division A: Canvas, Paper, Glass: (SF 50336)
+Visual Arts Chalk/Carbon/Pigment: Division A & B

+Enter the division based on the type of material on which the art was created.

+Division A: Canvas, Paper, Glass (SF 50336)

-Any original art work done with pencils, chalk, pens, ink, paint, charcoal, dyes, etc. on canvas, paper, or glass.
-This would include all painting, sketching, drawing, cartooning, printing, etc. Painted and/or glazed pre-formed ceramics and painted porcelain dolls are not eligible for State Fair exhibit.
+Any original artwork done with pencils, chalk, pens, ink, paint, charcoal, dyes, etc. on canvas, paper, or glass.
+This would include all painting, sketching, drawing, cartooning, original non-computer generated graphics, printing, etc. Painted and/or glazed pre-formed ceramics and painted porcelain dolls are not eligible for State Fair exhibit.
 Drawings and paintings should be matted or framed under glass.
 (Exceptions: Oil and acrylic paintings do not require glass and are not required to be matted.)
-Water color, chalk, pen & ink, computer-generated art, etc. do require some protective covering.
+Watercolor, chalk, pen & ink, computer-generated art, etc. do require some protective covering.
 Gallery frames are acceptable.
 Canvas paintings that continue "over the edges" are acceptable without frames; however, the piece must still be prepared for hanging.
 Matted pieces without frames are acceptable, however the piece must be prepared for hanging OR it must include a photo of the artwork being displayed in a non-hanging manner.
 There is no specific requirement for the type of mat used.

-Division B: Wood, Metal, Textiles: (SF 50352)
+Division B: Wood, Metal, Textiles (SF 50352)

-Any original art work done with pencils, chalk, pens, ink, paint, charcoal, dyes, etc., on wood, metal, or textiles.
+Any original artwork done with pencils, chalk, pens, ink, paint, charcoal, dyes, etc., on wood, metal, or textiles.
 Painted and/or glazed pre-formed ceramics and painted porcelain dolls are not eligible for State Fair exhibit.
 Any exhibits created as a piece of wall art must be prepared for hanging.

-Visual Arts Clay: (SF 50337)
+Visual Arts Clay (SF 50337)